 All-Ireland Squirrel and Pine Marten Survey

-The Centre for Environmental Data and Recording has teamed up with researchers in NUI Galway, the Ulster Wildlife and Vincent Wildlife Trust, with the support of the National Parks and Wildlife Service and Northern Ireland Environment Agency, to carry out a new survey to investigate the distribution of squirrels and the pine marten in Ireland.
-This follows similar surveys conducted in 1997, 2007 and 2012, and allows us to monitor the progress of the grey squirrel invasion, and its impact on the native red squirrel.
-Since their introduction to Ireland in 1911, the grey squirrel has spread throughout a large area of the island of Ireland.
-The red squirrel, although still quite widespread, has disappeared from some areas as a result of competition and disease spread by the greys.
-In the most recent survey in 2012, however, there were indications that the grey squirrel had been knocked back in certain areas, and this has been attributed to the recovery of another native species, the pine marten.
+We invite members of the public to assist with a new survey throughout 2026, to investigate the distribution of squirrels and the pine marten in Ireland.
+CEDaR has teamed up with University of Galway, Ulster Wildlife, Vincent Wildlife Trust and the National Biodiversity Data Centre in this research, which follows similar surveys conducted in 2007, 2012 and 2019.
+Since their introduction in 1911, the grey squirrel has spread throughout a large area of the island of Ireland.
+The red squirrel, impacted by competition and disease spread by the greys, has previously struggled and retracted in range as a result.
+In the most recent surveys in 2012 and 2019, however, the grey squirrel had been knocked back in certain areas, and this has been attributed to the recovery of another native species, the pine marten.
+In 2019, the red squirrel had recovered in some areas in the midlands, however, the grey squirrel continued to spread in the southwest and northwest.

 Guide to Species Identification